Frontage Laboratories, Inc. is a leading global Contract Research Organization in the United States.

 • Withdraw your consent: you have the right to withdraw your consent on using your Personal Data.
 If you withdraw your consent, the Company will be unable to perform the contracted services we are engaged in, on your behalf.

-PP.1.13.
+PP.1.14.
 Voluntarily Submitted Information on our Websites

 This privacy policy applies to our corporate websites and explains how the Company collects, uses, and share information on the website that links to this policy (collectively “Website”).
 By using the Website, you agree to the terms of this Privacy Policy.

-PP.1.14.
-Information Collection & Use:
+PP.1.15.
+Information Collection & Use

 When you use the Website, you may encounter areas that allow you to voluntarily enter personal data, which includes your name, email address, telephone number and mailing address.

-You may provide this information to us when you sign up for our newsletter, request information about products, apply for a job, fill out surveys, or otherwise provide personal data to us.
+You may provide this information to us when you sign up for our newsletter, request information about products, apply for a job, fill out surveys, or otherwise provide Personal Data to us.

-PP.1.15.
+PP.1.16.
 Website Usage Information

 When you browse our Website, we may collect various types of usage information, including, but not limited to, IP address, web pages visited, links clicked, your operating system and browser type and your mobile device identifier.
 Such information is used for the purposes of operating and improving our Website, analyzing demographic and statistical research about website usage, customizing offers and monitoring the Website for compliance with our terms of service and the law, as well as other purposes.